lgaudencio/geography-quiz/README.md

 Implementation:

-* The user will be displayed with their total score as soon as they’ve answered at 20 questions.
+* The user will be displayed with their total score as soon as they’ve answered 20 questions.
 It will specifically state how many they got right and how many they got wrong.

 User Story:

-*As a user, I want to have choice to either restart the same quiz or choose another difficulty*
+*As a user, I want to have the choice to either restart the same quiz or choose another difficulty*

 Acceptance Criteria:

-* he user should be able to restart the quiz or have a choice to change difficulty modes once they have finished the quiz.
+* The user should be able to restart the quiz or have a choice to change difficulty modes once they have finished the quiz.

 Implementation:

-* Once the user completes the quiz, they will be presented with two buttons, one that will restart the quiz on the same difficulty mode, the other button will navigate them to the home page where they can select a different difficulty to play on.
+* Once the user completes the quiz, they will be presented with two buttons, one that will restart the quiz on the same difficulty mode and the other button will navigate them to the home page where they can select a different difficulty to play on.

 User Story: